Caitlin Doughty: Will My Cat Eat My Eyeballs?

+Dead in the Water: The Lost Passengers of the Titanic

+Doughty's fourth book, Dead in the Water: The Lost Passengers of the Titanic, was announced in July 2026, and was slated to release April 6, 2027 in the United States and 15 April 2027 in the United Kingdom.
+It will explore victim stories and the process of body retrieval of the sinking of the Titanic.
+It will also explore how people respond or refuse to respond to death when it occurs in extreme conditions.

 The Order of the Good Death

-Doughty is the founder of "The Order of the Good Death" an inclusive community of funeral industry professionals, academics, as well as artists who advocate for and make possible, a more death informed society.
+Doughty is the founder of "The Order of the Good Death", an inclusive community of funeral industry professionals, academics, as well as artists who advocate for and make possible, a more death informed society.
 "The Order of the Good Death" is presented to the public as a website that shares articles and information by prominent figures in the death industry that make individuals more informed about the inevitable conclusion of one's life.
 In previous years the public had an engagement with the cemetery as a community place, which people do not have anymore.
 The Order of the Good Death is Doughty's way of creating a community while teaching individuals to accept death.
 Doughty's work has a strong focus on ways of "making death a part of one's life".
 "If Doughty and the Order's death-care revolution is successful, Americans will be more comfortable contemplating mortality and dying— thus preparing for it, seriously considering alternatives such as green burial, composting, and using crematoria that have carbon-offset policies".